microsoft/ai-developer/Labs/lab-03.md

     ```
     What are the geo-coordinates for Tampa, FL
     ```
-1. Since the AI have the **Geocoding Plugin**, it will be able to provide real-time information, you will get a response similar to the following:
+1. Since the AI has the **Geocoding Plugin**, it will be able to provide real-time information, you will get a response similar to the following:
     ```
     The geo-coordinates for Tampa, FL are: